MA Photographer / Published Photographer / Boston Voyager Magazine

 Boston Voyager Magazine Featured Photographer.

-I'll past a copy of the post here as well as the link below to see the original post on Boston Voyager!
+I'll paste a copy of the post here as well as the link below to see the original post on Boston Voyager!
 Enjoy!

 Jenee, please kick things off for us by telling us about yourself and your journey so far.
 I am located in Attleboro, MA and am a portrait and wedding photographer.
 I grew up the middle child in southern California and like many children, dealt with parents that divorced.
 I knew I thought differently than my peers from a young age because of this and all the emotions I felt.
 I learned to see more of people.
 I learned to read emotion and expressions.
 I became acutely aware of body language in relation to that persons emotions.
 This heightened awareness of others brought out the people-pleaser in me.
 I felt a satisfaction when I was able to make someone laugh and smile.
 I found happiness when I brought joy to others through conversation and jokes, which always in turn made me laugh.
 That humor became a part of me to a point later on in life I can honestly say through laughter and choosing to bring joy to others I found my peace.